• Skip to primary navigation

 Bluffworks has grown from a small Kickstarter project into a successful producer of some of my favorite gear.
 Do yourself a favor and get some new pants.
 Did I mention the customer service is exceptional as well?
 Check out the Bluffworks Chino Pants.

-Disclosure: I received a complimentary sample of this product for feedback purposes, but I was under no obligation to write a review.
-This page contains affiliate links which means at no additional cost to you, I may receive small commissions for purchases made via these links.
-This helps keep the site up and running – thank you for your support!
+Affiliate Disclosure: This page may contain affiliate links, which means I may receive small commissions for purchases made via these links at no additional cost to you.
+This helps to pay the bills and keep the site up and running.
+Thank you for your support!

 Subscribe